-- Weidner argued granting the State a public prescriptive easement is a violation Article 1, Section 18 of the Alaska Constitution - Article 1, Section 18: "Private property shall not be taken or damaged for public use without just compensation."
+- Granting the State a public prescriptive easement is a violation Article 1, Section 18 of the Alaska Constitution - Article 1, Section 18: "Private property shall not be taken or damaged for public use without just compensation."

-- The theory of prescriptive easement does not grant the State affirmative authority to take property without just compensation. - Rather, the prescriptive period-as with any statute of limitations-requires a private landowner to bring an inverse condemnation action for public use of private property within a specified period of time. - At the expiration of the prescriptive period, the landowner's right to bring suit is extinguished, effectively vesting property rights in the adverse user.
-In the present case, Weidner's claim for just compensation has been extinguished by expiration of the prescriptive period.
+• The theory of prescriptive easement does not grant the State affirmative authority to take property without just compensation.

+- ...[T]he prescriptive period-as with any statute of limitations requires a private landowner to bring an inverse condemnation action for public use of private property within a specified period of time. - At the expiration of the prescriptive period, the landowner's right to bring suit is extinguished, effectively vesting property rights in the adverse user.